 Whenever we throw parties at our house, whether they’re birthday parties, BBQs, or just simple get-togethers, you bet there’s going to be food for people to eat.
 Instead of going for the standard plastic cutlery that just ends up in the garbage, we started using disposable bamboo cutlery.

 The great part about bamboo is that it’s extremely eco-friendly due to its worldwide abundance, quick growth rate, and naturally compostable.
-With all that, you can pretty much do what you want with them without worrying about them spending a
+With all that, you can pretty much do what you want with them without worrying about them spending a millennium in a landfill somewhere.

 4. Say No to Plastic Straws